DarkFlare69/Gateway-To-NTR-Converter/README.md

 # Advantages over other converters
 -Online support for all plugins created using this converter

+-Can convert codes into CTRPluginFramework

+-Support for folders, notes, and other menu features

 -Open Source

 -The source code of your plugin will be openly available inside of the /pluginMenu directory